 The focus is on content.
 Descriptions of how something is said, you add only when truly necessary.

 This book is an invitation to a rational approach.
 I am convinced that this is the clearest way to tell stories.
-But ultimately you have to decide for yourself what to take from it.
-If you keep only one thing from this book, let it be this: You are not obligated to any literary standard.
-The tools presented here are meant to give you a better, more rational starting point than the often spread, uninspired rules.
+Ultimately, though, you have to decide for yourself what you take from it.
+If you keep only one thing from this book, let it be this: you are not obligated to any literary standard.
+The tools presented here are meant to give you a better, more rational starting point than the often widespread, uninspired rules.

-The first sentence's primary job is to not put the reader off.
+The first sentence's primary job is not to scare the reader off.
 Its most important goal is to lead the reader to the second sentence.
-Short, active, and question-generating beats artful and overloaded.
-The real captivation happens later.
+Short, active, and question-generating is better than artful and overloaded.
+The real hook happens later.

-Action and dialogue are the essential scaffolding.
-Everything else is ornament and can often be cut down sharply.
+Action and dialogue are the essential frame.
+Everything else is decoration and can often be reduced significantly.
 Describe what happens and what is said, and trust that the reader will decode the implicit feelings and motivations themselves.
-Subtext arises through truthfulness, not through planning.
+Subtext arises from truthfulness, not from planning.

 Perspective is a strategic decision.
-It defines how much the reader sees and how close they are.
+It determines how much the reader sees and how close they are.
 Third person offers flexibility, second person encourages identification, and first person creates intimacy.
-Choose rationally based on the desired effect.
+Choose rationally, based on the effect you want.

-Stop planning characters and start understanding them.
-Instead of working through checklists, place yourself empathically inside them.
+Stop planning characters, and start understanding them.
+Instead of working through checklists, put yourself empathetically in their place.
 Their authentic behavior emerges organically from the situation and their inner core, not from assigned traits.

 The three drives of the protagonist

-A protagonist who carries the story rarely has only one goal.
-Three fundamental drives usually run in parallel: Finding a relationship, finding a place in the world, accomplishing a particular deed.
-These three drives interlock and produce natural depth without you having to construct a complicated plot.
+A protagonist who carries a story rarely has just one goal.
+Three fundamental drives usually run in parallel: finding a relationship, finding a place in the world, accomplishing something extraordinary.
+These three drives interlock and create natural depth, without you having to construct a complicated plot.

-The truth of the narrated world is what is depicted through the filtered, limited, and often flawed perception of a character.
-This subjective distortion is a powerful tool to draw the reader into a personal, intense experience of the world.
+The truth of the narrated world is whatever gets represented through a character's filtered, limited, and often flawed perception.
+This subjective distortion is a powerful tool for drawing the reader into a personal, intense experience of the world.

-Tension arises above all from the consistent depiction of authentic characters in their specific worlds.
+Tension arises above all from the consistent portrayal of authentic characters in their specific worlds.
 When a reader doesn't get what they expect, they read more attentively.
-And often, you don't need to do something differently just to be different.
-By consistently following interesting premises, unexpected effects emerge on their own.
+And often there's no need to do something different just to be different.
+Following interesting premises consistently often produces unexpected consequences on its own.

-Intimate scenes like sex and violence are named directly and described like other scenes.
-The default attitude when describing: Anything may be written.
+Intimate scenes like sex and violence are named directly and described like any other scene.
+As a default for description: anything may be written.
 They are carried by dialogue, social dynamics, and action.

 The writing process is a toolbox.
-Four approaches — top-down, bottom-up, front-to-back, back-to-front — you combine depending on the project.
-Your state determines the phase: relaxed for ideas, creative for structure, in flow for the actual writing.
+Four approaches β top-down, bottom-up, front-to-back, back-to-front β you combine depending on the project.
+Your state determines the phase: relaxed for ideas, creative for structure, in flow for writing it out.

 Writing with AI